rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 	Click the Shared Components breadcrumb entry.

-	Alternatively, on the toolbar, click the Shared Components button, which is located in the top-right and contains a triangle, circle, and square in its icon.
+	Alternatively, click the Shared Components button on the toolbar, which is located in the top-right and contains a triangle, circle, and square in its icon.

 7. Under Security, click Security Attributes.